 As we mentioned previously, one of the sensations, most people feel immediately after an adjustment is a relief.
 Another feeling most people talk about after their first adjustment is amazement.

 This is because most people put up with pain or stiff joints for long periods of time, weeks, months, even decades, employing other types of therapy or just using pain medication in an attempt to find relief from their symptoms.

-On average, an initial visit last approximately 30 minutes, most of this time being spent doing diagnostic work.
+On average, an initial visit lasts approximately 30 minutes, most of this time being spent doing diagnostic work.
 The adjustment itself, depending on how many and where the adjustments are going to be done, takes only minutes.

-So imagine spending years with a painful shoulder or lower back condition, then spending less than an hour getting an adjustment and finding yourself pain free?!
+So imagine spending years with a painful shoulder or lower back condition, then spending less than an hour getting an adjustment and finding yourself pain-free?!